 Alabama Gulf Coast Zoo isn’t really what I would consider a zoo.
 Yes, there are animals in cages and exhibits that you can walk around and look at.

 But the real intrigue and excitement about the zoo comes from all of its interactive exhibits.
-With four different interactive animal encounters (kangaroos, reptiles, lemurs, and sloths) to choose from, this zoo is a hands on experience.
+There are typically three different interactive animal encounters (kangaroos, lemurs, and sloths) but unfortunately the lemur experience is currently closed.

 The lemur experience was one of the coolest animal experiences I’ve ever had.
 You sit on benches in an animal encounter while curious lemurs climb on you, sit on your head, try to steal things from your pockets, and snuggle up against your body.